aphp/edsnlp/docs/tutorials/multiple-texts.md

 )
 ```

-We can also iterate over the documents, which also triggers the execution of the operations scheduled in the lazy collection.
+We can also iterate over the documents, which also triggers the execution of the operations scheduled in the stream.

 ```python
 for doc in docs: